- Public fertility care services are being rolled out across Victoria to offer more people the chance to become parents.

 Services will include:

-- Intrauterine insemination (IUI), IVF and intra-cytoplasmic sperm injection (ICSI) cycles including assisted reproductive treatments, counselling, information, and support
+- intrauterine insemination, IVF and intra-cytoplasmic sperm injection (ICSI) treatment cycles

-- Less invasive, lower cost fertility services prior to IVF or ICSI treatment
+- less invasive fertility treatments prior to IVF or ICSI treatment

-- Donor services through the establishment of Victoria’s first public sperm and egg bank
+- donor services, supported by the establishment of Australia’s first public egg and sperm bank

-- Genetic testing where people are known carriers of serious medical conditions.
+- genetic testing for people who are known carriers of serious medical conditions.

-The operating model involves two lead services, the Royal Women’s Hospital and Monash Health, which will partner with additional health services across metropolitan Melbourne and regional Victoria to provide statewide coverage.
+The operating model involves two lead services, the Royal Women’s Hospital and Monash Health, which will partner with additional health services across metropolitan Melbourne and regional Victoria to support statewide coverage.

 Service providers have been selected according to their ability to provide a high-quality, comprehensive range of person-centred fertility care services to a broad range of people, particularly those who are excluded from or unable to afford a private provider.

-To access public fertility care services, a person will need a referral from their general practitioner or relevant specialist.
+To access public fertility care services, a person will need a referral from their GP or relevant specialist.

 They will be placed on a waiting list for an initial appointment with a fertility specialist at a public fertility care service.